richtastic/ff/src/3DR/wiki/app.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

+- TEST INITIALIZATION OF 3+ MATRICES TO SEE IF GOOD ESTIMATE?
+	=> OPTIMIZED CALCULATION IS BAD WHEN ROTATION & TRANSLATION COMBINED => visualize components to find why not working

+=> CHECK THAT ARBIRARY ORDER OF TWISTS HAS SAME OUTCOME

+1) trans(AB) == Bo - Ao ?
+2) mat.inv = r3d.caminv ?

+check what matrix and direction is used for camera in visualizer
+	=> inverse + 0,0,1

+COMPARE MANUAL LOCATIONS / TRANSFORMS TO TEST BED

+NEED TO VISUALIZE ALGORITHM IN 3D TO BE SURE IT IS OPTIMIZING

+INVERSE IN
+=> OPERATION
+INVERSE OUT

+--- keep F from previous calcs
+	=> relative.yaml needs to save F
+		-> each view pair has entry
+		setupModel3DProjectManager
+		projectBALoad

+=> IMPORT

+=> update all up.left/right/center calculations with simple row/col vector grabbing

+- should F be derived from R?

 PAIRS: error goes up each iteration
+	- different error metric (see if same as transform calculation) -

 GROUPS: F error are very high after deriving from R
 		- should these be independent ?
 		- should these have a FWD/BACK component (iterate)?